contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `(alert:)` has been renamed to `(dialog:)`, retaining the original name `(alert:)` as an alias for it.
 Moreover, it can now accept any amount of link text, as well as a bound variable to set to the text of whichever link you click.
 Also, changers like `(t8n:)` can now be attached to the `(dialog:)` macro.
  * `(reload:)` has been renamed to `(restart:)`, retaining the original name as an alias for it.
  * `(rgb:)` now accepts fractional values for the R, G, and B components.
+ * The default CSS for `<tw-sidebar>` now sets its `display` to `flex` and gives it `flex-direction:column; justify-content:space-between;`.
+This should have no effect on its appearance in usual circumstances (see below).
+ * Added a responsive `<meta>` tag to the HTML template, along with some very basic media queries.
+You might remember that responsive CSS was present in 1.2.4 but removed in 2.0.0, but all that ever did was change the font size, which wasn't helpful most of the time.
+These media queries now only perform the following when the viewport width is below or at 576px (the cutoff used by Bootstrap):
+   * `<tw-story>`'s padding changes to `5% 5%` instead of `5% 20%`.
+   * `<tw-sidebar>` loses `left: -5em; width: 3em; position:absolute; flex-direction:column;`, thus causing it to be placed atop the passage horizontally.
+   * `<tw-dialog>` loses `max-width: 50vw;`.
  * Made the syntax highlighting dark mode colours 50% brighter.
  * Markup that's inside the verbatim markup will no longer be syntax-highlighted as if it was outside it.